 Get help and advice from an experienced R&D tax relief specialist

-In engaging the services of R&D Funding Group you can be confident that your claim will be handled by an experienced professional who has specialised in R&D Tax Credit claims for a minimum of 10 years.
-As one of our Directors sits on the HMRC consultative committee for R&D Tax Relief, you can also be assured we are always abreast of the latest changes and that we work strictly within the parameters of the schemes.
+In engaging the services of R&D Funding Group you can be confident that your claim will be handled by an experienced professional who has specialised in R&D Tax Credit claims for a minimum of 15 years.
+We also regularly attend the HMRC R&D consultative committee meetings so you can be assured we are always abreast of the latest changes and that we work strictly within the parameters of the schemes.

 For a free, no-obligation consultation, please click here.